-- 2. Securities Law Restrictions.
+2. Securities Law Restrictions.
 Shares in a corporation are generally considered "securities" within the meaning of state and federal securities laws.
-Transfers of shares may be required to be registered under such laws absent an applicable exemption from registration. - 3.
-Beneficial Owners.
+Transfers of shares may be required to be registered under such laws absent an applicable exemption from registration.

+3. Beneficial Owners.
 The Tex.
 Corp.
-Stats. contemplate that a corporation directly communicates and deals with only a record or registered holder of its shares.
-It is typical, however, for publicly held shares to be held by a nominee or through securities depositories (i.e., in "street name"), so that the ultimate owner of the shares is not the record or registered holder.
-The TBOC was amended in the 2009 Legislative Session to provide that a corporation, if it desires, may recognize the beneficial owner as the "shareholder" and may communicate and deal directly with the beneficial owner instead of the record or registered holder.
-The extent of this recognition is at the corporation's discretion: it may recognize the beneficial owner for all purposes or only for certain purposes, such as giving notice of shareholders' meetings or paying dividends.
+Stats. contemplate that a corporation directly communicates and deals with only a record or registered holder of its shares.332 It is typical, however, for publicly held shares to be held by a nominee or through securities depositories (i.e., in "street name"), so that the ultimate owner of the shares is not the record or registered holder.
+The TBOC was amended in the 2009 Legislative Session to provide that a corporation, if it desires, may recognize the beneficial owner as the "shareholder" and may communicate and deal directly with the beneficial owner instead of the record or registered holder.333 The extent of this recognition is at the corporation's discretion: it may recognize the beneficial owner for all purposes or only for certain purposes, such as giving notice of shareholders' meetings or paying dividends.
 The procedure for recognition is also subject to the corporation's discretion, except that it must include the nominee's filing with the corporation of a statement identifying, and providing other relevant information regarding, the beneficial owner.
 A beneficial owner's decision to follow the procedure to become recognized as the "shareholder" is also subject to his or her discretion.

-The TBOC was further amended in the 2009 Legislative Session to permit a beneficial owner of an ownership interest that is entitled to dissenters' rights to file a petition for appraisal.
-An ownership interest is entitled to dissenters' rights only if the record or registered owner has taken the steps in Subchapter H of TBOC Chapter 10 to perfect those rights, and a petition for appraisal may be filed only if the dissenting record or registered owner and the entity responsible for satisfying the obligations to dissenters have not agreed on the fair market value of the ownership interest.
-If the dissenting record or registered owner is the trustee of a voting trust or other nominee holder of the ownership interest for a beneficial owner, then the beneficial owner, as the person with the direct economic interest in the ownership interest entitled to dissenters' rights, may pursue the dissenters' rights by petitioning a court for appraisal.
+The TBOC was further amended in the 2009 Legislative Session to permit a beneficial owner of an ownership interest that is entitled to dissenters' rights to file a petition for appraisal.334 An ownership interest is entitled to dissenters' rights only if the record or registered owner has taken the steps in Subchapter H of TBOC Chapter 10 to perfect those rights, and a petition for appraisal may be filed only if the dissenting record or registered owner and the entity responsible for satisfying the obligations to dissenters have not agreed on the fair market value of the ownership interest.
+If the dissenting record or registered owner, then the beneficial owner, as the person with the direct economic interest in the ownership interest entitled to dissenters' rights by petitioning a court for appraisal.
 The nominee holder of the ownership interest then need not serve as plaintiff in the appraisal action.

-TBCA arts.
+331 TBCA arts.
 2.22(B), (C); TBOC §§ 21.210, 21.213.

 TBOC § 21.201(b)-(d) as added in the 2009 Legislative Session by S.B.
 1442 § 33.
-See infra Appendix D.]

-TBOC § 10.154(c) and TBOC § 10.361(g) as added in the 2009 Legislative Session by S.B.
+334 TBOC § 10.154(c) and TBOC § 10.361(g) as added in the 2009 Legislative Session by S.B.
 1442 §§ 18 and 19.
-See infra Appendix D.

 4. No Bearer Shares.
-Certificates for shares in a Texas corporation may not be registered in bearer form.329 Bearer form certificates have no registered owners and have been criticized by federal and other law enforcement agencies as a means to avoid disclosure of actual ownership of entities in order to prevent discovery of the persons responsible for illegal activities by the culpable entity.
+Certificates for shares in a Texas corporation may not be registered in bearer form.335 Bearer form certificates have no registered owners and have been criticized by federal and other law enforcement agencies as a means to avoid disclosure of actual ownership of entities in order to prevent discovery of the persons responsible for illegal activities by the culpable entity.
 The prohibition on bearer shares does not affect ownership interest certificates held by nominees.